pipelight/crocuda.nixos/README.md

 }
 ```

+## Generate disk images for virshle hypervisor.

-# Try inside a VM.
+## Try inside a VM.

 Test inside a vm by building the flake inside template